Errors

 PkiError, so a consumer needs a single err instanceof pki.errors.PkiError check instead of sniffing per- module boolean flags, and every error carries a stable shape: { name, code, message, permanent, isPkiError: true }.

-code is a stable, greppable domain/reason string (asn1/indefinite-length, x509/not-a-certificate) — safe to switch on and safe to log.
-Because every failure here is a deterministic verdict on the bytes in hand (a malformed length, an unknown OID shape, a truncated certificate), errors are permanent: true — the same input will never parse on retry.
+code is a stable, greppable domain/reason string (asn1/indefinite-length, x509/not-a-certificate): safe to switch on and safe to log.
+Because every failure here is a deterministic verdict on the bytes in hand (a malformed length, an unknown OID shape, a truncated certificate), errors are permanent: true.
+The same input will never parse on retry.

 pki.errors.PkiError